-—Polarization Capability subfield format
+—Polarization Capability field format

 The TX/RX subfield is set to 1 to indicate that the antenna is for both transmission and reception, is set to 2 to indicate that the antenna is for transmission only, and is set to 3 to indicate that the antenna is for reception only.
 Value 0 is reserved.